juan-patagonian/music-app/readme.md

 code example.env
 ````

 You should uncomment this file's variables and set your own credentials.
-Spotify API will require a client ID and a personal token eventually.
-Now we can start running our containers.
+Spotify API will eventually require a client ID and a personal token.
+With that out of the way we can start running our containers.
 Standing in the project's root folder run the following:

 ```bash
 docker-compose build